danny24785/game-of-thrones/README.md

 - Added location and date of death in parentheses if IsAlive = no
 - Added Gender and IsAlive dropdown placeholders for filters

+22-03-2022 - Verion 0.0.5:
+- Generate options in filter dropdowns from data

 # game-of-thrones